kampersanda/fast_succinct_trie/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-This library implements a trie-map through Fast Succinct Trie (FST), proposed in [SIGMOD 2018](http://www.cs.cmu.edu/~huanche1/publications/surf_paper.pdf).
+This library provides a trie-map through Fast Succinct Trie (FST), proposed in [SIGMOD 2018](http://www.cs.cmu.edu/~huanche1/publications/surf_paper.pdf).
-The trie-map is implemented by using the original FST implementation [efficient/SuRF](https://github.com/efficient/SuRF).
-But, unique suffixes are managed in character arrays as MP-trie (c.f.
-[KAIS 2017](https://drive.google.com/open?id=1_BknOv1misIK-iUk4u9c9yZi3qmWNruf)).
+The library is implemented by modifying the original FST implementation [efficient/SuRF](https://github.com/efficient/SuRF) and applying a compact minimal-prefix trie form to simulate a trie-based string map (c.f.
+Section 2.2 of [KAIS 2017](https://drive.google.com/open?id=1_BknOv1misIK-iUk4u9c9yZi3qmWNruf)).

+## What is FST?

+FST is a succinct trie data structure proposed in the paper,

+> Zhang, Lim, Leis, Andersen, Kaminsky, Keeton and Pavlo: **SuRF: Practical Range Query Filtering with Fast Succinct Trie,** In *SIGMOD 2018*, pp. 323-336.

+Briefly, FST is a practical variant of [LOUDS-trie](https://bitbucket.org/vsmirnov/memoria/wiki/LabeledTree).
+FST uses two LOUDS implementations: one is fast and the other is space-efficient.
+FST partitions a trie into two layers at a level and applies the fast one to the top layer and the space-efficient one to the bottom layer.

+More specific explanations can be found in the [slide](http://www.cs.cmu.edu/~huanche1/slides/FST.pdf) of the author.

+Since FST was developed for succinct range query filtering, the original implementation [efficient/SuRF](https://github.com/efficient/SuRF) allows to include false positives in the solutions.
+This library `fast_succinct_trie` modifies it and provides a string map based on FST.

 ## Build instructions